NUTRITION AND YOU.COM Fruits Vegetables Seafood Nutrition & Wellness Articles Sitemap Blog

 (Photo by Farhan Perdana)

-• Fresh, tender kangkung shoots are perfect additions to green salads.
+• Fresh, tender kangkong shoots make excellent additions to green salads.

-• The young stems and leaves can be boiled, steamed, or sautéed in oil for various culinary uses, including stews and curries.
+• The young stems and leaves can be boiled, steamed, or sautéed in oil for various dishes, including stews and curries.

-• Indonesian cuisine features "Tumis kangkung," a stir-fry of water spinach with chilies and shrimp paste.
+• In Indonesian cuisine, "Tumis kangkung" is a popular stir-fry made with water spinach, chilies, and shrimp paste.

-• Finely chopped kangkung stems and leaves can be sautéed with garlic as a filling for momos (dim sum).
+• Finely chopped kangkong stems and leaves can be sautéed with garlic and used as a filling for momos (dim sum).

-• Kangkung serves as an excellent substitute for other leafy greens like spinach, chard, basella, and sorrel in numerous recipes.
+• Kangkong also serves as an excellent substitute for other leafy greens such as spinach, chard, basella, and sorrel in many recipes.

-Aquatic plants like kangkong greens may carry water-borne pests, potentially leading to gut infections such as flukes (F. buski).
+Aquatic plants like kangkong greens may harbor water-borne pests that can cause intestinal infections such as flukes (F. buski).

-The larval stages of these trematodes, known as metacercariae, commonly encyst on various aquatic plants including water-spinach, water chestnut, water caltrop, lotus root, and other edible greens.
-Consumption of raw, uncleansed greens may result in symptoms such as stomach pain, diarrhea, fever, allergic reactions to larvae, and, in severe cases of infestation, intestinal obstruction.
+The larval stages of these trematodes, known as metacercariae, often encyst on various aquatic plants including water-spinach, water chestnut, water caltrop, lotus root, and other edible greens.
+Consuming raw, unwashed greens may lead to symptoms such as stomach pain, diarrhea, fever, allergic reactions to the larvae, and, in severe cases of infestation, intestinal obstruction.

-To mitigate risks, purchase water-spinach from reputable farms that utilize clean water for irrigation.
-Avoid greens sourced from stagnant or polluted water sources.
-(Medical disclaimer).
+To reduce risks, purchase from reputable farms that use clean water for irrigation, and avoid greens grown in stagnant or polluted water sources.

 Further reading: